Farwaykorse/Learning/README.md

 <!-- introduction -->
 These pages contain documentation, notes, ideas, strategies and examples, created while studying topics of personal interest.
-All written in English <!-- for now --> with consistant formatting in markdown to be usable both from the web and in plain-text.
+All written in English <!-- for now --> with consistent formatting in markdown to be usable both from the web and in plain-text.

-The main focus is (for now) on programming and related content, but this can change and in potential anything could be added to this.
+The focus is (for now) on programming and related content, but this can change and potentially anything could be added to this.

 ##### TOC #####
 - [Content](#content)